isomerpages/moe-nationaljc/pages/Integrated Programme (Direct School Admission) Selection Criteria.md

 variant: tiptap
 ---
 <h3>Integrated Programme (Direct School Admission) Selection Criteria</h3>
-<h4>DSA-Sec Selection Criteria</h4>
+<h4>Integrated Programme (Direct School Admission) Selection Criteria</h4>
+<p>DSA-Sec Selection Criteria</p>
-<p>Applicants will be shortlisted and selected based on the following general
+<p>Applicants will be shortlisted and selected based on the following overarching
 criteria:</p>
 <ol data-tight="true" class="tight">
 <li>
-<p>Demonstrate passion for and commitment to the area of interest;</p>
+<p>Demonstrate passion for and commitment to grow in the area of interest;</p>
 </li>
 <li>
-<p>Exemplify positive character traits, including resilience, motivation
+<p>Exemplify and role model positive character traits, including resilience,
-and integrity</p>
+motivation and integrity;</p>
 </li>
 <li>
-<p>Display a commitment to contribute to the school, through the area of
+<p>Display a commitment to contribute to NJC, through the area of interest
-interest as well as other opportunities to serve; and</p>
+as well as other opportunities to serve; and</p>
 </li>
 <li>
 <p>Possess good academic potential to thrive in the Integrated Programme.</p>